 - People coming to stay in Japan mid to long term (new residents)

-Depending on which category you fall into, you will need to use either the Business Track or Residence Track procedures.
+Depending on which category you fall into, if your country is not on the list of those with relaxed travel advisories, you will need to use either the Business Track or Residence Track procedures.
 In either case, you will need a valid visa for Japan.

-Pro tip: These two entry tracks apply to new arrivals to Japan.
-If you are a long-term resident coming back to Japan, you might find our guide to arriving during COVID-19 helpful.
-It’s aimed at expats wanting to re-enter Japan.
+Pro tip: If you are coming into Japan, you might find our guide to arriving during COVID-19 helpful.

 Intended for short-term business travelers, this track allows limited business activities to take place during the 14-day stay-at-home period after arrival in Japan.
 Examples of these activities include traveling between the office and accommodation.
 However, use of public transport and contact with other members of the public is not permitted.